videolan/x265/doc/reST/cli.rst

 Analysis re-use options, to improve performance when encoding the same sequence multiple times (presumably at varying bitrates).
-The encoder will not reuse analysis if the resolution and slice type parameters do not match.
+The encoder will not reuse analysis if slice type parameters do not match.

-.. option:: --analysis-mode <string|int>
+.. option:: --analysis-reuse-mode <string|int>

+	This option allows reuse of analysis information from first pass to second pass.
-	Specify whether analysis information of each frame is output by encoder or input for reuse.
+	:option:`--analysis-reuse-mode save` specifies that encoder outputs analysis information of each frame.
+	:option:`--analysis-reuse-mode load` specifies that encoder reuses analysis information from first pass.
+	There is no benefit using load mode without running encoder in save mode.
+Analysis data from save mode is written to a file specified by :option:`--analysis-reuse-file`.
+The amount of analysis data stored/reused is determined by :option:`--analysis-reuse-level`.
 By reading the analysis data writen by an earlier encode of the same sequence, substantial redundant work may be avoided.

-	The following data may be stored and reused:
-	I frames   - split decisions and luma intra directions of all CUs.
-	P/B frames - motion vectors are dumped at each depth for all CUs.
+Requires cutree, pmode to be off.
+Default 0.

 	**Values:** off(0), save(1): dump analysis data, load(2): read analysis data

-.. option:: --analysis-file <filename>
+.. option:: --analysis-reuse-file <filename>

-	Specify a filename for analysis data (see :option:`--analysis-mode`) If no filename is specified, x265_analysis.dat is used.
+	Specify a filename for analysis data (see :option:`--analysis-reuse-mode`) If no filename is specified, x265_analysis.dat is used.

-.. option:: --refine-level <1..10>
+.. option:: --analysis-reuse-level <1..10>

-	Amount of information stored/reused in :option:`--analysis-mode` is distributed across levels.
+	Amount of information stored/reused in :option:`--analysis-reuse-mode` is distributed across levels.
 	Higher the value, higher the information stored/reused, faster the encode.
 Default 5.

-	Note that --refine-level must be paired with analysis-mode.
+	Note that --analysis-reuse-level must be paired with analysis-reuse-mode.

 	+--------+-----------------------------------------+
 	| Level  | Description                             |